I'm delighted to announce my award-winning book, the second edition of 'Data Visualisation: A Handbook for Data Driven Design'.

 A final important distinction to make concerns the subtle but significant difference between visualisations which are used for exploratory analysis and visualisations used for communication.
 Exploratory analysis is a huge and specialist subject in and of itself.
 In its most advanced form, working efficiently and effectively with large complex data, topics like ‘machine learning’ become increasingly relevant.
 For the scope of this book the content is weighted more towards methods and concerns about communicating data visually to others.
 That said, Chapter 4 will cover the essential elements of the approaches to exploratory analysis in sufficient depth for the practical needs of most people working with data.

-The book is organised into four main parts (A, B, C and D) comprising eleven chapters and preceded by an ‘Introduction’ section to provide some initial context about the book’s content and structure.
+The book is organised into three main parts (A, B, and C) comprising ten chapters, a closing 'Epilogue' and an opening ‘Introduction’ to provide some initial context about the book’s content and structure.

 Part A establishes the foundation knowledge and sets up a key reference of understanding that aids your thinking across the rest of the book.
 Chapter 1 will be the logical starting point for many of you who are new to the field to help you understand more about the definitions and attributes of data visualisation.
 Even if you are not a complete beginner, the content of the chapter forms the terms of reference that much of the remaining content is based on.
 Chapter 2 prepares you for the journey through the rest of the book by introducing the key design workflow that you will be following.